List of alien races in DC Comics: Muscarian

 The Muscarian are a race of small, sentient, vaguely humanoid fungi.
 Amanita of the Green Lantern Corps is a member of this race.

 Mygorg

 The Mygorg are a brutish green-skinned race which has enslaved the human population of the planet Pytharia, including that planet's ruling elite the Lightning Lords.
 Pytharia is the extradimensional home of the swordswoman known as Starfire.

 Myrmitons

 The Myrmitons are the blue-skinned rulers of the Myrmiton Star Empire; they attempted a secret invasion of Earth which was foiled by Green Lantern and the Flash.

 N

 N'crons

-The N'crons of N'cron are a race of tentacled aliens who closely resemble H.P.
+The N'crons of N'cron are a race of tentacled aliens who resemble H.P.
 Lovecraft's depiction of Cthulhu.
 Grullug Garkush of N'cron is a member of the Dark Circle.

 Naltorians

-The Naltorians are humans who share the same metahuman talent, the power of precognition.
-They come from the ancient Earth colony Naltor.
-Nura Nal and Mysa Nal of Naltor are members of the Legion of Super-Heroes and are their representatives, while Norak Kun of Naltor is a member of the Dark Circle.
+The Naltorians are humans from the colony Naltor who possess the metahuman ability of precognition.
+Nura Nal (Dream Girl) and Mysa Nal (White Witch) of Naltor are members of the Legion of Super-Heroes, while Norak Kun is a member of the Dark Circle.